- Apply to UW

 "A recent article in the Boomerang stated that UW staff salaries are lower than the salaries for the equivalent positions at the state.
 Some of the commenters didn’t seem to believe that.
 Is there any data showing how we compare to the state in terms of salary?"

-ANSWER: The most recent study on this question was completed in 2014.
-Positions were matched up if they shared at least 67% of their job duties.
-Then the average salary for the position at UW was compared to the average salary at the state for the corresponding position.
+ANSWER: The most recent study on this question was completed in 2013.
+Positions were considered matched if they shared at least 67% of their job duties, and the average salary for the position at UW was compared to the average salary at the state for each such position.

 The study found that for the majority of positions, UW salaries were significantly lower than their equivalent position at the state.
 Staff Senate has been working to bring this disparity to the attention of administrators, trustees, and legislators.
 As ongoing efforts are made to realign UW employee benefits with those offered to state employees, we will continue to bring the issue of the salary gap into the conversation.

 To view the results of the study, click here.

 "Are UW staff members who do not work on a computer during the workday allowed to access campus computers to check email, read UW news, and complete online training during the workday?"

 ANSWER: There is no UW policy that prohibits employees from accessing computers on campus.
 UW employees who do not have access to a computer during their workday can access lab computers and other public computers on campus that have been made available for that purpose in order to access their UW email and employment documents, read UW news and calendar items, and complete online trainings.
 If staff members are asked to complete mandatory training or other required work activities outside of their regular work hours, they should contact Human Resources.